VagelisKalimeris/Test-Go-RestApi/README.md

 ## Design
-Having access to the system would have enabled pre-configuring a test environment with data.
-That would have offered resource creation and test run decoupling.
+Having access to the system would have enabled pre-configuring a test environment with data, in turn providing resource creation and test run decoupling.
 Since this was not an option, a dynamic approach was followed:
 - A set of test data is created at setup and removed during teardown.
 During these phases `CREATE`/`DELETE` operations are tested too.
-- Tests access these resources and create/delete extra ones, on a need basis.
-When this happens `CREATE`/`DELETE` operations are not asserted again, since this is already part of setup/teardown.
+- Test cases have access to these resources and create/delete extra ones, on a need basis.
+When this happens `CREATE`/`DELETE` operations are not asserted again, since this is already done during setup/teardown.

 ## Limitations